MonashUAS/canros/README.md

 ### Bit lengths
 UAVCAN allows for an arbitrary bit length for signed and unsigned integers up to 64 bits, as well as a 16 bit float.
-Such types are unavailable in ROS therefore, when creating the ROS message definitions, canros rounds up to the next bit length avialable.
+Such types are unavailable in ROS therefore, when creating the ROS message definitions, canros rounds up to the next bit length available.

 ### Union types
 UAVCAN allows a message to be declared a union type which is unavailable in ROS.
-For compatability, canros introduces a new `canros_union_tag` feild into ROS definitions.
+For compatability, canros introduces a new `canros_union_tag` field into ROS definitions.
-The `canros_union_tag` feild is an unsigned integer which should be set to the index of the feild to be considered.
+The `canros_union_tag` feild is an unsigned integer which should be set to the index of the field to be considered.
 Constants named `CANROS_UNION_<field>` (where `<field>` is the name of the field in uppercase) are also added to the ROS definition.
 This does not save bandwidth in the ROS network as all fields are still sent.